Scheir/pythonStuff/README.md

 * warehouse - Containing documents of avilable items and their price
 * discounts - Containing documents of discount info for all type of customers

+Examples of how to initialize these collections:

 * Warehouse example containing pen, paper, eraser, notebook and bike:

-db.warehouse.insert({item:"pen",price:"10"})
+	* db.warehouse.insert({item:"pen",price:"10"})

 db.warehouse.insert({item:"paper",price:"100"})